Liam Walker: International career

 Walker played in 2011 Island Games, starting in all Gibraltar's matches, and scoring a hat-trick against Ynys Môn on 27 June.
 Walker stood as the only professional player in the national team.

 After Gibraltar was accepted as a member of UEFA, Walker was selected as part of the 23-man squad for Gibraltar's official debut against Slovakia on 19 November 2013.
-He earned a starting spot in a 0–0 draw, played in Faro, Portugal.
+He earned a starting spot in the 0–0 draw, played in Faro, Portugal.